Trusted S1 tracking devices are tracking ice floe and ocean currents in the Arctic

 – “It is undoubtedly that the power of West Greenland coastal current goes north, and then weakens around 65N, North of Nuuk, again to returned south in the middle of the Labrador Sea, hopefully, to reach Newfoundland next year!” says Terje in November 2018, after the buoys have been drifting for 4 months.

 The yellow buoy, however, seems to stand still at Nunarssit.
 The iceberg has most probably run aground, and it seems that it will stand still for a while, waiting for the next spring and help from a new melting summer to be released from the surface ice in the area.

 The tracking devices on the buoys are reporting a position three times a day, (every 8 hours).

 The S1 tracking device is made in a very robust material that enables to resist the adverse weather conditions experienced in the north.
 Thereby, the tracking device secures full coverage during its journey.

 Terje’s interest of the project goes five years back, where he experimented with catch and release of various message bottles to focus on ocean currents and where plastic waste in the ocean along Norway’s coast comes from and where it takes afterward.

 After the expedition and the buoys had been thrown into the ocean and the ice float in Greenland, Terje went back to Norway.

 Ragnar and his crew on Havella 2 continued their journey back to Iceland, further to the Faroe Islands and then returned to Norway in August 2018.

-Are you interest in hearing more about Trusted Iridium satellite tracking device
+Are you interested in hearing more about the Trusted Iridium satellite tracking device

 Please give me a call or book a meeting today.